jvanlier/jvanlier.github.io/_posts/2017-07-17-bayesian-room-assignment.markdown

 $$P(i_A \vert m_A) = \frac{P(m_A \vert i_A) P(i_A)} { P(m_A  \vert  i_A) P(i_A) + P(m_A  \vert  i_B) P(i_B) + P(m_A  \vert  i_N) P(i_N) }$$

-$$P(m_A \vert i_B)$$ is the probability that we see a measurement in A, given that the device is actually in B.
+Two new probabilities popped up in the denominator. $$P(m_A \vert i_B)$$ is the probability that we see a measurement in A, given that the device is actually in B. Likewise, $$P(m_A  \vert  i_N) P(i_N)$$ is the probability that we see a measurement in N (no room at all) even though the device is in B.

 What if we get a measurement in room B?
-The posterior that the device is in A is given by:
+The posterior that the device is actually in A is given by:

 $$P(i_A \vert m_B) = \frac{P(m_B \vert i_A) P(i_A)} { P(m_B  \vert  i_A) P(i_A) + P(m_B  \vert  i_B) P(i_B) + P(m_B  \vert  i_N) P(i_N) }$$

 Only the numerator changes on the right side.
 The denominator is basically used to normalize the output between 0 and 1.

-Same for a measurement in room N.
+The equation for the event that a measurement is seen in N can be constructed in the same way.

-Ok, that's it for room A. The probabilities for B and N are calculated in the same way, just make the appropriate substitutions for $$i_A$$ in the numerator and on the left side of the equation.
+That's it for room A. The probabilities for B and N are calculated in the same way, just make the appropriate substitutions for $$i_A$$ on the left side of the equation and in the numerator on the right side.

 ### Priors
 In order to evaluate these equations, we need to quantify our prior beliefs for $$P(i_A)$$, $$P(i_B)$$ and $$P(i_N)$$.
 Let's assume for now that it's equally likely for a device to be in any of the three locations, so $$\frac{1}{n}$$ where $$n$$ is the amount of rooms + 1 (to account for the "no room" case).
 So, $$\frac{1}{3}$$ for all three priors.

 This initial prior value is only used the very first time we see a device.
-For subsequent measurements, we used the posterior calculated previously as the new prior.
+For subsequent measurements, we use the posterior calculated previously as the new prior.

 Finally, we need to think about the probability that a device gets measured in room A, if it is indeed in room A: $$ P(m_A \vert i_A) $$.
 This is obviously based on multiple factors such as room size, sensor placement, etc. Empirically, we have found this to be approximately equal to $$\frac{3}{5}$$.

 For simplicity, we'll assign $$\frac{1}{n-1} \times (1-\frac{3}{5})$$ to the probabilities that we get measurements in B or N while the device is in A. That would be $$\frac{1}{5}$$ in this example with $$n=3$$.
-To improve this further, we could make this inversely proportional to the distance from room A to the other locations (i.e. the probablity decreases if the room is further away), but I like to keep things simple as long as possible.
+To improve this further, we could make this inversely proportional to the distance from room A to the other locations (i.e. the probability decreases if the room is further away), but I like to keep things simple as long as possible.
 Additional complexity can always be introduced later later if our simple assumptions don't seem to work.

 ## A Python-based simulation